ExplainableML/eml_website/content/publications/ReNO.md

 We hope you found this interesting, for more results and analysis, please refer to the [paper](https://arxiv.org/abs/2406.04312), our [code](https://github.com/ExplainableML/ReNO), and our [demo](https://huggingface.co/spaces/fffiloni/ReNO)

+# Helmholtz AI Best Paper Award

+We are delighted to share that our paper received the Helmholtz AI Best Paper award for the year 2024.
+More details can be found [here](https://www.helmholtz.ai/detail/helmholtz-ai-annual-retrospective-and-award-ceremony-2024/).